 These awards spotlight the individuals who go above and beyond in their work to transform our community one service hour at a time.

 - Scott Hamilton, Director of Operations, Quality & Engineering, Polymer Packaging / Scott and Edie Hamilton Foundation

 - Dr. Teresa Purses, President, Stark Education Partnership

 Since 1961, United Way of Greater Stark County has recognized community leaders and volunteers for the positive impact they have in the local community.

 Gold Key Service Awards recognize individuals who have continually demonstrated the highest degree of personal dedication and service in a voluntary capacity.

 Established in 2010, United Way of Greater Stark County's DeHoff Emerging Philanthropist Award has recognized a community volunteer, age 45 and under who impacts their community through direct service and volunteer work.

 This award honors two of United Way’s most dedicated campaign volunteers.
 Bob and Linda DeHoff have been involved in numerous fundraising initiatives benefiting the residents of Greater Stark County and received The Association of Fundraising Professionals' Outstanding Philanthropist Northeast Ohio Award in 2017.
 More information here.

-The recipient will receive $5,000 to be donated to the winner's charity of choice (must be a 510 (c) 3 nonprofit health & human services organization).
+Through the generosity of the DeHoff family, the recipient will receive $5,000 to be donated to the winner's charity of choice (must be a 510 (c) 3 nonprofit health & human services organization).
 The selected recipient and nominator should plan to attend the United Way of Greater Stark County Annual Meeting, Spring 2020, where the selected recipient will be formally recognized.